mat-0/cheltenham-open-data/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- Bollard in pedestrian refuge island has been damaged, 11th May :- [7552307](https://www.fixmystreet.com/report/7552307)
 - Gate broken, footpath blocked & sign missing, 11th May :- [7550655](https://www.fixmystreet.com/report/7550655)
 - Wait button is stuck on, 10th May :- [7550363](https://www.fixmystreet.com/report/7550363)
 - The curb under the railings outside 79–87 Ryeworth Road is broken or missing., 10th May :- [7550283](https://www.fixmystreet.com/report/7550283)